-Gadgets still make for fun and exciting gifts, but nowadays they’re also essential tools for better organization, health and entertainment.
+Gadgets still make for fun and exciting gifts, especially on Father's Day, but nowadays they’re also essential tools for better organization, health and entertainment.

 Once upon a time tech gifts were a novelty—more of a promise of what the future could bring than actual tools that could be used effectively in day-to-day life.
 Today’s tech gifts, however, are far removed from the ham radios of the past, or the astronaut pens that let you write upside down.

-Whether you’re a computer programer or a crossing guard, you’d be thrilled to get today’s cutting edge tech products as gifts, because they’re as practical as they are innovative, and you can use them every day.
+Whether your dad is a computer programer or a crossing guard, he’d be thrilled to get today’s cutting edge tech products as gifts, because they’re as practical as they are innovative, and he can use them every day.

 Keeping up with the ever-evolving tech landscape can be challenging, so let’s breakdown the latest and greatest products on the market that would make fun and functional gifts for the people in your life this holiday season.